Axi-Yeasin/Axi-Yeasin/README.md

 ### Hi there, I'm Yeasin
 #### Web Developer

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+Hello Everyone!
+I am Axisus.
+Now I study Diploma in CSE Engineering.
+I am a student and web developer.

+I like to learn new things.
+I am a fast self-learner.
+I have a great interest in coding.

 Skills: Django / Python / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Java
-- 👯 I’m looking to collaborate on Github
+- 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about web development